 Students studying at Abingdon Consortium for Education can choose one to enrol at one of three institutions – Fitzharrys, John Mason or Larkmead – which will then be their home base, but may attend lessons across the consortium depending which courses they choose.
 Typically a course is taught entirely at one institution, but some courses are shared between two institutions.

-Most students study three two-year A Level courses and one additional one-year AS Level course during Year 12, however some students may opt to just study three subjects or to continue with four subjects to the end of Year 13.
-As the AS and A level courses are taught together in Year 12, students do not need to decide which courses to continue in Year 13 until the end of Year 12.
-Students may also choose to study a BTEC course, or study to retake GCSE English or Maths.
+Most students study three two-year A Level courses during Year 12, however some more able students may opt to study four or five subjects.
+Students may also choose to follow our Blended Offer and study a BTEC course, or study to retake GCSE English or Maths.
 Click here for information on all the courses on offer.

 Students choose their courses using an option grid.
-The courses on offer are divided into four columns, A-D. Students can choose one course from each column.
+The courses on offer are divided into five columns, A-E. Students can choose up to one course from each column.
 The grid will also indicate which institution(s) each course is taught at.
 Most popular subjects are offered by more than one institution in different columns, to give students as much flexibility as possible.
-Column E is usually reserved for complementary studies and pastoral activities, but Further Maths is also taught in this column, so can be studied as a fifth subject.
+Currently some of our vocational BTEC courses are taught as ‘twilight teaching’ – with lessons at Abingdon & Witney College 3.30 – 5.30pm on Mondays and Wednesdays.

 Learning and Teaching